pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * I decided to shave my beard!
 * They made a very poor decision.

----

-Ana: I need to decide who will be assigned this task.

-Bob: Let's check who has availability.

-Ana: We should check the JIRA board.

----
-Ana: What did you decide to do?

-Bob:I decided to postpone my trip.

----
 ## rewind rewound (irr)
----
-Ana: Did you rewind the string?

-Bob: Yes, I rewound the string yesterday.

----

 ## check checked
 * Let me check my memory.

 ## check out / checked out (irr)
----
-Ana: You can pay for that at the check out counter.

-Bob: I want to check out(to look at) some other things first.

-Ana: Are you sure?
-You look kind of spacey!
-You look like you have already checked out!

----
 ## flaw flawed (d) (reg)
 * The project is deeply flawed.